Tinirau Arona: Wakefield Trinity

 On 5 November 2015, Arona signed a one-year contract with Super League side Wakefield Trinity starting in 2016.

 In 2018, he signed a contract extension to remain at Wakefield until the end of the 2019 Super League season.

 In 2019, he signed a three-year contract extension to remain at Wakefield until the end of the 2022 season.

 On 24 August 2022, Arona announced he would depart Wakefield Trinity at the end of the season.

 International career

-In Arona's final professional game, he scored a try and kicked the last conversion of the match in the Cook Islands 92-10 loss against Tonga at the Riverside Stadium.
-The Cook Islands finished their 2021 Rugby League World Cup campaign in third place and were eliminated.
+In Arona's final professional game, he scored a try and kicked the last conversion of the match in the Cook Islands 92–10 loss against Tonga at the Riverside Stadium.
+It was Cook Islands' worst ever international result, as of 2023.
+The Cook Islands finished their 2021 Rugby League World Cup campaign in third place in Group D, and were eliminated.

+He retired from league at the end of the world cup in November 2022.